 - Ground chicken.
 I buy pre-ground, but feel free to grind your own to save money.

 - Olive oil.
-We’re using a leaner cut of meat but adding back heart-healthy fat.
+We’re using a leaner protein but adding back heart-healthy fat.

 - Seasonings.
 I like using them separately to control the amounts.